CountESS-Project/CountESS/docs/getting-started/index.md

 [![Example 1 Image 2](img/example_1_2.png)](img/example_1_2.png)

-The "Group By" tool lets us specify some columns to index by.
+The [Group By](../included-plugins/#group-by) tool lets us specify some columns to index by.
 If no other operations are selected, it will count the number of rows corresponding to each index value, and put this into a column called "count".